sdreyes/Algorithm-Samples/README.md

 # Algorithm Samples
-## Samples of efficient algorithms to solve problems
+## Samples of efficient algorithms to solve coding interview problems

 These algorithms were inspired by Colt Steele's JavaScript Algorithms and Data Structures Masterclass on Udemy.